- What is dental and office sedation?

 After checking your medical history and discussing the sedation with you, your anaesthetist will insert a small drip and provide medication through the drip.
 You will breath oxygen through the nose while the sedation is being delivered.

 You will be fully monitored in the same way you would be if you were in a hospital operating room.
 Your anaesthetist will be by your side for your entire procedure, constantly assessing your level of sedation and vital signs.
 Life threatening complications from sedation are rare.

 You proceduralist will then numb the area of your procedure using local anaesthetic injections.
 This local anaesthetic usually lasts 12-24 hours.
 Once your procedure is completed, your anaesthetist will stop the sedation.
 Your anaesthetist will let you know when it is safe to go home and you must be picked up from the surgery by a responsible adult.
 Your proceduralist may provide you with pain relief medications to take home.

 Q. Is sedation safe?

-Due to extensive specialist medical training, as well as modern equipment and medications, anaesthesia undertaken in Australia is very safe.
+Due to extensive specialist medical training, as well as modern equipment and medications, anaesthesia and sedation undertaken in Australia is very safe.
 There is, however, a level of risk associated with every part of our daily lives, and undergoing anaesthesia for a procedure is no different.
 Your sedation will be provided by fully qualified anaesthetists, who are the experts in sedation.
 You will be fully monitored in the same way you would be if you were having a general anaesthetic in a hospital operating room.
 Your anaesthetist will have all the necessary equipment and medications on hand in the rare event of an emergency.

 Q. What precautions do I need to take?